rokath/trice/docs/TriceUserManual.md

 ### 37.3. <a id='c#-code'></a>C#-Code

-With `trice generate -cs` a starting point for a C-Sharp application is generated:
+With `trice generate -tilCS` a starting point for a C-Sharp application is generated:

 ```cs
 //! \file til.cs